Maciek-cod/REVcalc/README.md

 ## Distinctiveness and Complexity

-This is a web application.
-It stores all original files uploaded by the users on the server disk and the metadata in the SQLLightl database it also stores all transactions in two database tables.
+This web application stores all original files uploaded by the users on the server disk
+and the metadata in the SQLLightl database.
+It also stores all transactions in two database tables:

 - Main table is named 'Transaction'
 - Second table is named 'Sell_detail'

-When user uploads file all transactions are parsed, and added to 'Transaction' table and if a transaction is a sell transaction then additional rows are added to 'Sell_detail' table to store assassinations with transactions buy.

-Once a user is logged in,
-the user can upload a text file with transactions copied from their Revolut statement file.
+Once a user is logged in, user can upload a text file with transactions copied from their Revolut statement file.

 *E.g.*

 03/16/2020 03/17/2020 USD BUY EBAY - EBAY INC COM - TRD EBAY B 3 at 20.00 Agency.
 3 20.00 (60.00)
 03/19/2020 03/18/2020 USD SELL EBAY - EBAY INC COM - TRD EBAY S 2 at 30.00 Agency. -2 30.00 60.00

-The application reads the file content, parses all transactions, inserts them to the SQLight database and makes calculations.
+When user uploads file all transactions are parsed, and added to 'Transaction' table and if a transaction is a sell transaction then additional rows are added to 'Sell_detail' table to store assassinations with transactions buy.

-In order to see the profit and the tax to pay, user needs to click '**My Transactions**'.
+In order to see the profit and the tax to pay, user needs to click '**Report**'.

 ### Files created